Prepare to be charmed by Pézenas, France.

 One of the local specialties of Pézenas are the Berlingots de Pézenas.
 These are small, hard candies in dozens of flavors.
 You can buy these at the Confiserie Boudet Shop right in town.

 If you happen to visit on a Saturday, there’s a lively Saturday Market in town.
 Unfortunately, we weren’t there during the market, but I’d love to return in the future for this.

 While I didn’t dine in Pézenas, I did see some vegetarian (and quite possibly could be made vegan) options on restaurant signs around town.
 There are so many patios overlooking cobblestone streets and plazas.
 I ended up stopping for a quick coffee at O Ju ex Au cafe (8 rue Alfred Sabatier).
 It’s such a colorful building with so many fun decorations hanging everywhere, both inside and outside.
 You really can’t miss it!
 They have a cute little patio out front where I sat and enjoyed my cup of coffee.

 While we only had a few hours in Pezenas, France, I could have easily spent more time here exploring its museums and streets.
 It’s possible to see Pezenas in a short amount of time and get a great feel for the town, especially if you’re visiting from a barge cruise from the Canal du Midi.
 However, if you’re interested in spending a day or two here, definitely go for it.
 Check out these hotel reviews by fellow travelers when choosing a place to stay.

-If one thing is for certain, you must include it on your bucket list of South of France towns.
+If one thing is for certain, you must include it on your bucket list of South of France towns (along with Narbonne, Minerve, and Capestang to name a few).
 I only skimmed the surface of what this spectacular town has to offer and I’d love to return in the future.
 It’s truly one of the best places in the South of France.